Evgheni-Cernev/ChatMicroserviceProject/README.md

 4. Responsive design for various devices and screen resolutions.
 5. Integration with backend services.

-## Contributing
-We welcome contributions!
-Please read our [CONTRIBUTING.md](LINK_TO_CONTRIBUTING.md) for details on our code of conduct and the submission process.

 ## Project Status
 For the most current information on the project's development and to view the code, please visit the project's GitHub page at [ChatMicroserviceProject](https://github.com/Evgheni-Cernev/ChatMicroserviceProject).

-For a detailed overview of completed and upcoming features, please refer to the `FEATURES.md` file within the repository.
+For a detailed overview of completed and upcoming features, please refer to the [FEATURES.md]([https://github.com/Evgheni-Cernev/ChatMicroserviceProject](https://github.com/Evgheni-Cernev/ChatMicroserviceProject/blob/main/FEATURES.md))  file within the repository.